eau-claire-energy-cooperative/time-tracker/README.md

 You can run the program directly by launching the jar file, however there is also a [Launch4j](http://launch4j.sourceforge.net/) settings file that can be used to wrap it in a windows EXE.

-## Using the Program
+## Usage

 Pretty simple operation, you can either double-click the icon or right click and select "Start Timer" to start the timer.
 When done another double-click or right-click and select the "Running" menu item, to stop the timer.
 Additionally a right-click will show the currently elapsed time.
 The program icon will change state from orange to red when the timer is running as a visual indicator.
-Once the timer is stopped you will get a prompt for where to log to the activity.
+Once the timer is stopped you will get a prompt for where to log to the activity. _As a quick shortcut you can use CTL-Enter to save when within the description dialog_

 Reporting is done by right-clicking the tray icon and selecting reports.
 From here you can choose date options and run reports from your logged history.
 Exporting to CSV is available.

-Additionally a Countdown timer is available.
+A Countdown timer function is also available.
 This simply counts down a specified number of minutes and alerts you when time is up.
 No logging available here, just another handy timer function.

 ### Splitting Time